Avoid These 10 Mistakes After Investing In Your Trade Show

 Display tip: Overly bright or dark lighting, abstract colors, or nontraditional layouts may seem like a way to set your booth apart, but they may create a psychological barrier to attendees.
 Studies have shown that booths that contrast too greatly with the aisle carpeting or are surrounded by high walls can often be intimidating and act as a barrier to show attendees.

-(too small and too much text on the sign below)
+(too small and too much text on the sign below---at a glance-what do they do/sell?)

 Postcards and other traditional forms of marketing are still important.
 Today, though, social media is king.
 Combining a Facebook event page (with live streaming from the event), a series of advance blog posts, an event-specific Twitter hashtag, a dedicated landing page on your website, and regular LinkedIn updates are critical to building awareness.
 If you make your updates playful and entertaining rather than promotional—and incorporate user-generated content when possible, you’ll get much better social sharing and brand awareness.